lakshya001-AI/AspireBot/README.md

 ## 🛠 **Tech Stack**

-CryptoPulse is built using modern and reliable technologies to ensure a seamless experience for users.
+AspireBot is built using modern and reliable technologies to ensure a seamless experience for users.

 | 💧 **Technology**   | 🔍 **Usage** |
 |-------------------|------------|